MadCodes9/HappyPug/README.md

 Happy Pug relies on the firebase database, which is where the ingredient information is stored.
 Ingredient infromation is reserached from the AAFCO and Tailblazers Pets website to ensure accuracy of each rating and description.
-Happy pug uses text recognition to scan the ingredient list and calls the database to find any simliar ingredients.
+Happy pug uses text recognition to scan the ingredient list and calls the database to find any similar ingredients.
 The filitering function uses string manipulation to ensure that the scanned ingredients and the ingredients from the databse are in the same format since comparison is case sensitive.
 If any similar ingredients are found, then the results are displayed on the next screen.
 The overall rating system works out of a 100, so each ingredient a certain amount of points calculated by 100 divided by the number of ingredients